-A faculty was established across different regions, with founding members from
+A faculty was established across different regions, with founding members from subjects such as ECG interpretation, radiology, ethics and the law, and renal medicine.

 South Yorkshire to Scotland.
 The exam was visited to assess the standard required and to get some organisational tips for the day itself.
 Using a successful template created for a national FRCA exam course (Leeds Crammer), a two-day program was then developed.